Amazon Fire Kids Pro tablet: Price, specs, and availability

 The Fire Kids Pro tablet is essentially a slightly grown-up version of the Fire HD Kids tablet.
 While the hardware is largely the same, the content available on the tablet is tailored for children from 6 to 12 years old.

-In addition, a digital store lets children request apps — they can only be downloaded with a parent's approval — and a new web browser setting that provides more open access to the Internet, so that kids can use the tablet to better conduct research for school projects.
+In addition, a digital store lets children request apps — they can only be downloaded with a parent's approval — and a new web browser setting that provides more open access to the Internet.
+This is so that kids can use the tablet to better conduct research for school projects.
 Parents can still block specific sites.

 Amazon Fire Kids Pro vs. Amazon HD 10 Kids tablets

-The Fire Kids Pro tablets are aimed at children from 6 to 12, whereas the Fire HD Kids tablets — the Fire 7 Kids, the Fire HD 8 Kids, and the Fire HD 10 Kids — are meant for children from 3 to 7 years of age.
+The Fire Kids Pro tablets are aimed at children from six to twelve, whereas the Fire HD Kids tablets — the Fire 7 Kids, the Fire HD 8 Kids, and the Fire HD 10 Kids — are meant for children from three to seven years of age.

 In addition, the Kids Pro tablets allow children to make and receive voice and video calls over Wi-Fi with parent-approved contacts who have a Fire Kids tablet, Echo device or the Alexa app.
 Your kid can also use Alexa's intercom feature to make announcements to all the Alexa-enabled devices in your home — which may or may not be a good thing.